-Jenny Eclair, has been a stand-up comic for donkeys’ years, she was the first woman to win the coveted Perrier Award at the Edinburgh festival in 1995 and hasn’t stopped banging on about it ever since.
-She still gigs regularly and has just finished a 50 date sell-out tour around the UK with her new show How To be A Middle Aged Woman (Without Going Insane).
+Stand-up comedian Jenny Eclair was the first woman to win the coveted Perrier Award at the Edinburgh Festival in 1995.
 When it comes to corporate events, Jenny is experienced at both hosting awards ceremonies and performing after-dinner stand-up.
-She is particularly enjoys performing to audiences at women’s events and ladies luncheons, as well as events for the healthcare and teaching sectors.
+She is particularly enjoys performing to audiences at women’s events and ladies’ luncheons, as well as events for the healthcare and teaching sectors.

-Small screen highlights include all the Grumpy Old Women series, Loose Women (sacked in 2012), plus of course reality TV shows such as Splashand I’m a Celebrity when in 2010, she came third and has since developed a taste for kangaroo anus.
+Small screen highlights include all the Grumpy Old Women series, The Apprentice: You’re Fired!, Room 101 (BBC), Loose Women (ITV), Alan Davies As Yet Untitled (UKTV), QI (BBC Two), plus of course reality TV shows such as Splash and I’m a Celebrity (ITV) in 2010, where she came third.
+These are just a few of Jenny’s numerous TV and radio credits.

 “Jenny was absolutely fantastic!
 She got the tone and tempo spot on and was a wonderful host.”